Who We Are

 Westward expansion, industrial growth, new transportation systems, and increased government, church, and individual support of public education in the 1800s made it possible to establish schools for deaf children throughout the nation.

 Deaf children attended residential schools and often lived at the “asylum” many months of the year.
 Schools became the place where children and adults formed a Deaf community, shared a visual language and common experiences.

+Like other Americans of the 19th and early 20th centuries, most deaf people worked in trades.
 Schools for deaf students were among the first in the nation to offer vocational training in addition to academic courses.
-Sewing, cooking, and hairstyling were some of the classes offered for deaf girls.
+Sewing, cooking, and hairstyling were some of the classes...

 Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.